 The emissions basically trap heat close to the surface of the earth.
 If people are to reduce the greenhouse effect, they have to reduce the demand for fossil fuels.

-Moreover, because of the greenhouse effect, there is a rapid increase in the earth’s temperature leading to high sea levels and extreme storms together with other climatic problems.
-If people work together to address this problem, then we can help fight global warming and reduce our carbon footprint.
+Moreover, because of the greenhouse effect, there is a rapid increase in the earth’s temperature, leading to high sea levels and extreme storms, together with other climatic problems.

 “The green-house gas emission caused by us is the main ingredient in the poisonous cocktail of global warming which will eventually destroy your children.”